midas-network/flu-scenario-modeling-hub/model-output/README.md

 A week-ahead scenario should represent the cumulative number of hospitalized cases reported on the Saturday of a given epiweek.

-#### cum ed visit

-This target is the cumulative mumber of emergency visit department visit predicted by the model during the week that is N weeks after `origin_date` (since start of the simulation).

-A week-ahead scenario should represent the cumulative number of emergency department visit reported on the Saturday of a given epiweek.

 #### peak time hosp